KVSGVinayak11/Smartphone-Aided-System-for-Point-of-Care-Neonatal-Jaundice-Detection/README.md

 ## Model Development
 The model utilizes the k-means algorithm for color clustering and the CIEXYZ color space to calculate the yellow index (YI).
 A multivariate regression model is then employed to estimate bilirubin levels based on RGB intensities and the yellow index.

-## Contributing
-Contributions are welcome!
-Please feel free to submit a pull request or open an issue to discuss potential improvements.

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments
 We would like to thank the Department of Electronics & Communication Engineering and the Department of Data Science and Artificial Intelligence at IIIT Naya Raipur for their support in this project.
 ```